Stingers (TV series): Overview

 Inspired by true events, Stingers chronicled the cases of a deep undercover unit of the Victoria Police.
 The series also followed their personal lives, which sometimes became intertwined with their jobs.
 The original unit was composed of Senior Constable Peter Church (whose real name was Mike Fischer) played by Peter Phelps, Constable (later Detective Senior Constable) Angie Piper (Kate Kendall), Constable Kaye Kelso (whose real name was Emily Shaw) played by Jessica Napier, Constable Oscar Stone (whose real name was Cameron Pearce) played by Ian Stenlake, Detective Sergeant (later Detective Senior Sergeant) Ellen 'Mac' Mackenzie (Anita Hegh) and Detective Senior Sergeant Bernie Rocca (Joe Petruzzi), who led the unit.
-Kaye left the unit after getting kidnapped and almost dying at the hands of a serial killer early in season one, while Rocca was shot and ultimately retired from police force in season two, with Mac becoming the new head of the unit soon after.
+Kaye left the unit after being kidnapped and almost dying at the hands of a serial killer early in season one, while Rocca was shot and ultimately retired from police force in season two, with Mac becoming the new head of the unit soon after.

 Constable Danni Mayo (Roxane Wilson) joined the unit in season three, while season five saw two casualties: Stone was killed while Mac ran away with a diamond robber.
-Detective Inspector Luke Harris (Gary Sweet) took over as head of the unit until the end of the series, and Danni quit the force after being enraged by him.
-Constable Christina Dichiera (Jacinta Stapleton) joined the unit in season six.
-Her real name is Felicity Mathews, but this was not known to the force, as she had a criminal history under that name.
-Constable Leo Flynn (Daniel Frederiksen) joined in season seven.
+Detective Inspector Luke Harris (Gary Sweet) took over as head of the unit (now permutated into the newly-formed Special Investigations squad) until the end of the series, and Danni quit the force after being enraged by him.
+Probationary Constable (later Constable) Christina 'Chris' Dichiera (Jacinta Stapleton) joined the unit in season six.
+Her real name is Felicity 'Flick' Mathews, but this was not known to the force, as she had a juvenile criminal history under that name - having been a street kid during her teenage years prior to joining the police.
+Constable Leo Flynn (Daniel Frederiksen) joined in season seven, soon after initially been wrongly investigated by the unit.

-Season eight saw the arrival of Detective Katherine Marks, who was revealed as Harris' daughter from his first marriage.
+Season eight saw the arrival of Homicide Detective Katherine Marks, who was revealed as Harris' daughter from his first marriage.
 The revelation also ended Harris and Angie's already shaky relationship, which had produced a son.